SoloChe/SoloChe.github.io/_posts/2023-03-14-DDPM-Notes.md

 \x_{t} \leftarrow \x_{t-1} + \frac{\alpha_i}{2}\bm{s}_\theta(\x,\sigma_i) + \sqrt{\alpha_i}\bm{z}_i \quad t=0,1,...,T, \quad i=1,...,L.
 $$

+Note that there are 2 loops in the sampling process.
+The outer loop is for the noise level and the inner loop is for the Langevin dynamics.
 # Unified Framework by Stochastic Differential Equations (SDE)

 In the work [Score-Based Generative Modeling through Stochastic Differential Equations](https://arxiv.org/abs/2011.13456), the authors propose a unified framework to connect the score-based model NCSN and DDPM.
 The authors regard the forward (adding noise) and backward (denoising sampling) process as SDE and reverse SDE respectively.